gaetanserre/AES_256-Python/README.md

 2. The password is hashed using SHA3-512 with the same salt than the AES-256 key
 3. Salt, hashed password and the initialisation vector are stored at the beginning of the new encrypted file
 4. Data of the plain file is encrypted through a 65kb buffer and stored into the new encrypted file
-5. The plain file is removed
+5. The plain file is shredded and removed

 # Example
 > **Plain text:**